sfajfer/Master-of-Gu/gu index/Gu Index.md

 Effect: Manifest a swarm of fiery fireflies in a square within range while sustained.
 The swarm gives off bright light for 25 meters.
 You can move the swarm up to 10 meters to a point within range as a bonus action on your turn.

+[**Upgrade Path: Five Door Fire Pagoda Gu**]

+### Charcoal Gu
+*Rank 1 Manifestation*

+Cost: 2 portions

+Range: Self

+Health: 12

+Food: 1 kg charcoal

+Keywords: [**Sustained**]

+Effect: While sustained, you radiate a comfortable heat in a 1 meter radius around you.

+### Double Decker Stove Gu
+*Rank 2 Attack*

+Cost: 10 portions

+Range: 2 meters

+Health: 15

+Food: 10 kg charcoal (1/2 primeval stone)

+Keywords: [**Sustained**], [**Defensive**]

+Effect: While sustained, you take 10 heat damage at the start of each of your turns, and heat damage dealt to you is negated and stored inside Double Decker Stove Gu.
+At the end of each of your turns, some stored heat bursts from your body, dealing 1/2 the stored damage (rounded down) to all creatures within range.
+Double Decker Stove Gu can store up to 100 heat damage.
+When you stop activating Double Decker Stove Gu, the stored damage reverts to 0.

+### Three Door Fire Hut Gu
+*Rank 3 Attack*

+Cost: 10 portions

+Range: 10 meters

+Health: 15

+Food: 1 kg ever-burning coals (300 primeval stones)

+Keywords: [**Sustained**]

+Effect: A blazing hut with 3 closed doors manifests around you.
+While sustained, a door opens at the start of each of your turns.
+You may use an activation to unleash a wave of heat from an open door at a target within range.
+On a hit, deal heat damage equal to 20 times the number of open doors and apply the *burning* condition.
+Each door can only attack once per turn.

+### Four Door Fire Tower Gu
+*Rank 4 Attack*

+Cost: 10 portions

+Range: 20 meters

+Health: 15

+Food: 10 kg ever-burning coals (300 primeval stones)

+Keywords: [**Sustained**]

+Effect: A translucent tower with a door on each side manifests around you.
+While sustained, a door opens at the start of each of your turns.
+You may use an activation to unleash a wave of heat from an open door at a target within range.
+On a hit, deal heat damage equal to 40 times the number of open doors and apply the *burning* condition.
+Each door can only attack once per turn.

+### Five Door Fire Pagoda Gu
+*Rank 5 Attack*

+Cost: 25 portions

+Range: 50 meters

+Health: 15

+Food: 100 g imperial phoenix feathers (15,000 primeval stones)

+Keywords: [**Sustained**], [**Undodgeable**]

+Effect: While sustained, a magnificent pagoda with 5 doors manifests around you.
+At the start of each of your turns, target a creature within range.
+A door opens, and that creature is engulfed in flame, taking heat damage equal to 100 times the number of open doors and gaining the *ablaze* condition.
+While all 5 doors are open, multiply all heat damage you deal by 2.

+[**END**]

 ### Flame Binding Gu
 *Rank 2 Attack*